-Your child is covered for each complete 24-hour period they're admitted to hospital in the UK, or selected European countries listed on Page 4 as an in-patient as a result of:
+Your child is covered for each complete 24-hour period they're admitted to hospital in the UK, as an in-patient as a result of:

-- · an accident,
+- an accident,

 - sickness,

 - pregnancy-related complications, (i.e. your child's pregnancy, not yours)

-- · voluntary organ donation by the child.
+- voluntary organ donation by the child.